allegro/blog/_posts/2024-03-10-rest-service-client-design-testing-monitoring.md

 To prevent redundancy in logging code across multiple clients, it is centralized inside ```executeHttpRequest``` method.
 The only thing the developer needs to do is to provide a business-oriented description for the beginning of the interaction and its outcome (parameters: initialLog, successLog, failureMessage).

-Why so emphasize on logging?
+Why do I emphasize logging so much?
 Isn't it enough to log only errors?
 After all, we have metrics that inform us about the performance of our client.
 Metrics won't provide us with the details of the communication, but logs will.